Abhaycl/RoboND-Where-Am-I-2P2/README.md

 ![alt text][image10]
 ![alt text][image11]
 ###### MCL steps visualization — Particles (green/yellow) start uniformly distributed (step 0) and then concentrates around the ground truth (blue) (steps 1–5).
 Robot's sensors read distances to landmarks (red).

+MCL solves the local and global localization problems but similar to KF is not suitable for addressing the kidnaped robot problem.